fbpx

 There are four great areas to stay in Venice with children: Cannaregio, Dorsoduro, Castello, and San Polo.

-Cannaregio is close to the train station which is ideal if you are arriving late in Venice with kids or have to get up early to travel elsewhere.
+Cannaregio is close to the train station, which is ideal if you’re arriving late in Venice with kids or need to get up early to travel elsewhere.

 Dorsoduro is super central and close to all the main attractions like the Rialto Bridge and St Mark’s Square.
 However, it doesn’t have the huge crowds that Saint Mark’s has, especially at night, so it’s much quieter.